Supermono Studios: EpicWin

-EpicWin is a unique application for iOS that allows the user to gain experience and level up from doing their everyday chores.
-It acts as a sort of motivator and to-do list that rewards the user for sticking to their schedule.
+EpicWin is an application for iOS that allows the user to gain experience and level up from doing chores.
+It is intended to act as a motivator and to-do list that rewards the user for sticking to their schedule.
 Ruben Berenguel stated in a review that the app is “a really interesting and fun to-do app” but “may become dull after a while.”
 Chris Donlan called it “brilliant” and credited the app with “turning my meaningless little life around” after a week of use.

 Fox Vs Duck

-Fox vs. Duck is a simple but addictive game for the iOS platform.
+Fox vs. Duck is a game for the iOS platform.
 The basic goal is to use the tilt functionality of the iPod or iPhone to save the ducks from the hungry wolf.
-It received positive reviews from various sources including The Independent who said “Combines winningly simple gameplay with the most stunning yet understated graphics possible...Beautiful and just a little bit spooky, this is a great buy at 59p.”
+It received positive reviews from various sources including The Independent stating, “Combines winningly simple gameplay with the most stunning yet understated graphics possible...Beautiful and just a little bit spooky, this is a great buy at 59p.”